carlvilla/Multi-CTBNCs/README.md

 ## Reproducibility of experiments

-Datasets used in the article Carlos et al. (2021), <em>Multi-dimensional Continuous Time Bayesian Network Classifiers</em> can be found in the repository https://github.com/carlvilla/Multi-CTBNCs_Experiments.
+Datasets used in the article Carlos et al. (2021), <em>Multi-dimensional Continuous Time Bayesian Network Classifiers</em> can be found at https://drive.upm.es/index.php/s/Qj6z0BkEfxMLoEB.
 The following Gradle tasks perform the experiments of the article if the *dataset* folder is placed in the root directory of this project:

 * **emptyDigraphMultiCTBNC** - Compares the performance of CTBNCs and an empty-digraph Multi-CTBNC on the synthetic datasets when they are learned with the Bayesian Dirichlet equivalent score.